maniktaneja/bucket_replicator/README.md

 Minio makes it easy to manage an object store with an S3 interface across multiple different platforms, from your local desktop to other clouds beyond AWS.

-This replicator service allows you to asyncronously replicate buckets across two cloud storage deployments, the source cloud however must be a minio.
+This replicator service, built using go-micro allows you to asyncronously replicate buckets across two cloud storage deployments, the source cloud however must be a minio.

 # Assumptions
-Run this service on the same host as the source object store NATS running on localhost:4222
+Run this service on the same host as the source object store

-#TODO
+NATS running on localhost:4222

+# TODO
 Build fault-tolerance and failure handling etc.

 ![Diagram](/readme_img/diag.png?raw=true "Diagram")